THE GOTHAM CENTER FOR NEW YORK CITY HISTORY

 The Oyster in New York

-By Dina Di Maio
+Reviewed by Dina Di Maio

 Today, when asked what is the quintessential New York food, most people will answer bagels, pizza, or hot dogs.
-But prior to the early twentieth century, that answer would have been oysters.
+But prior to the early 20th century, that answer would have been oysters.
 What, oysters?
 Not cheesecake?
 Not knishes?
 Not soft pretzels?
 New York City is known as the Big Apple, but “the Big Oyster?”
 According to Mark Kurlansky’s The Big Oyster: History on the Half Shell, New York once was just that.

 Where does the oyster enter into New York City history?
 Unlike bagels, pizza, hot dogs, knishes and cheesecake, oysters were indigenous to the waters surrounding New York City.
 The other foods were created by the various ethnic groups that inhabited New York—the Germans, Jews and Italians.
 Though few know that New York’s most notable nosh was the oyster, it should be common knowledge.
 The oyster existed long before the Italians made their pizza pies and Jews made bagels—and long before these groups arrived on New York soil.
 History books remind us of New York’s bivalve past.
 New York Times writer Joseph Mitchell wrote about their legacy in the 1950s.
 But Kurlansky’s book is the quintessential account of New York’s oysters.
 And of course as is evidenced in Kurlansky’s book, if one read old cookbooks from New York, one would know the importance of oysters to the New York diet.
 But before they became a memory and people traded in oyster stew for matzo ball soup, they were a delicacy.